 I waited a long time to get to China.
 I had wanted to go there since 1988, when we had Expo 88 here in Brisbane.
-I went to the China Pavilion and was enthralled by the pointy mountains which were pictured on the walls.
+Going to the China Pavilion, I was enthralled by the pointy mountains which were pictured on the walls.

-I have travelled quite a lot firstly with my husband, mainly around Britain and Europe and later to Turkey (Gallipoli), Thailand, Hong Kong and Singapore.
-After he passed away, I was not sure if I was brave enough to travel alone so thought I would go to Canada as I felt they were like us and spoke English.
-I had a wonderful seven weeks there on tours from the West Coast right across the country with two cruises thrown in Alaska and around Nova Scotia and Prince Edward Island.
+I’ve travelled quite a lot.
+Firstly with my husband, mainly around Britain and Europe and later to Turkey (Gallipoli), Thailand, Hong Kong and Singapore.
+After he passed away, I was not sure if I was brave enough to travel alone.
+Despite this, I went to Canada.
+I had a wonderful seven weeks there on tours from the West Coast right across the country.
+This also included two cruises thrown in Alaska, around Nova Scotia and Prince Edward Island.
 I found it easy to make friends as there were always other single travellers to meet up with.

 Once I got in the swing of it over the next 10 years I went to Africa, Vietnam, Cambodia, South America, Spain, Portugal, Morocco, India and New Zealand.
 A Mediterranean cruise was to be my swan song, three trips back to back: A French river cruise, a trip to the Western Front (the Dawn Service at Villers Bretonneux in 2015) and lastly, the highlands and islands of Scotland.

 Over the years I had done three light aircraft tours to Birdsville and Uluru, Flinders Ranges and lastly Western Queensland, Thursday Island and the tip of Cape York.

 By this time, I was 80 and decided I was over long-haul flights and my solo travelling days were over.

 A new adventure

 In 2018 my daughter gave me a lovely surprise.
 She asked me if I would like to come to China with her.
 After all these years I was finally getting to see China!